Last Updated on

 1. Cleanliness of the home

-Take a look at different areas of the house, including gardens, bathrooms or adjoining balconies, and check for signs of water puddles.
-Clean up all your drains and secure any loose electric wires that might be dangling.
+Take a look at different areas of the house, including gardens, bathrooms or adjoining balconies, and check for signs of water puddles, and damp and dark corners, as they can give rise to mosquitos and fungal infection.
+Clean up all your drains to avoiding clogging and overflowing.
+Electric accidents are common in rainy seasons, so keep unused power plugs covered and secure any loose electric wires that might be dangling.

 2. A healthy diet for breastfeeding mothers

-Opt for breastfeeding as often as possible since it provides your child with the antibodies and probiotics he needs to stay protected.
+Opt for breastfeeding as often as possible since it provides your child with the antibodies and nutrients like vitamins and minerals he needs to stay protected.
 A good diet ought to be followed by you, too, since those nutrients are what will essentially be given to your child via your milk.

 3. Nip the infections in the bud

 Fever, body ache, sneezing, and so on are classic symptoms of typical monsoon-induced illnesses and could even indicate the onset of viral diseases.
 Contact your doctor right away and take the measures necessary to combat the infection in its nascent stage.